jfecher/ante-website/content/blog/why_effects.md

 where we must pass around capabilities like `fs: FileSystem` as explicit objects and only functions with these objects can access the file system.
 With algebraic effects it works similarly except the functions declare effects instead of taking capability parameters.
-There is a downside to the effect approach though, and its the same one mentioned above: since effects are automatically threaded through your program you won't get an error if a function like `get_pi` is updated to require `IO` if your function also already requires that effect.
+There is a downside to the effect approach though, and it's the same one mentioned above: since effects are automatically threaded through your program you won't get an error if a function like `get_pi` is updated to require `IO` if your function also already requires that effect.
 This can crop up anywhere effects are used.
 E.g. with a `Fail` effect if a library function can't `Fail` but then was